scopenco/chef-mongo_chef_gem/README.md

 ```
 #### Parameters
 - `gem_version` - The version of the `mongo` Rubygem to install into
   the Chef environment.
-Defaults to '2.1.0'
+Defaults to last version.

 #### Actions
 - `:install` - Build and install the gem into the Chef environment